Syllabus BCA-222

 showcase how the business can adapt to digital channels.

-Content, Context, and Conversion) in the strategy and explain their role
+- Identify the 4Cs of Digital Marketing (Customer, Content, Context, and Conversion) in the strategy and explain their role in achieving business goals.

 Project